Astronomical Diagrams of Inferno

 [It is difficult to determine where the highest point of this arc lies, because of the inequality mentioned above, but in most lives I believe it is attained between the thirtieth and fortieth year, and I believe that in those whose nature is perfect it is attained in the thirty-fifth year.
 My belief is compelled by the argument that our Savior Christ had a perfect nature and desired to die in the thirty-fourth year of his life, because it would not have been fitting for a divinity to enter into such a decline as this.
 (Lansing)]

-(2) It is springtime, most likely the day of the equinox (cf. Inferno 1.37-40).
+(2) It is springtime, on or around the day of the vernal equinox (Inferno 1.37-40).

 Interpretation of Inferno 7.97-99 by Authoritative Commentators: